When you visit Quora – the number one site for asking questions online – you often see frequently asked questions about parkour.

 Thus there are not many people beyond the age of 20 who even try to learn parkour.

 Hopefully we can change that.
-In case you don’t live in Berlin you can learn parkour yourself, no matter what
+In case you don’t live in Berlin you can learn parkour yourself, no matter your

 The main obstacle is still your belief system.